hpssjellis/j41-jsc3d-advanced-pgb-helloworld/README.md

 This App is amazing at displaying 3D graphics.
 It is small, lightweight and fast.
 The touch comands are a bit sensitive.
 Note: 3D printing files do not contain the colour when exported from blender.
-Wavefront .obj files do save the colour probably in a .mtl file format
+Wavefront .obj files do save the colour probably in a .mtl file format.
+Also the .min.js files did not work for me.

 Google jsc3d   version is at
 https://code.google.com/p/jsc3d/

+This was made by a fellow called Humu and is a very impressive set of javascript files.